westwadrone/westwadrone.github.io/_posts/2020-01-24-drone-summit.md

 #### Pierce Co Admin Office, Tacoma, WA

 We had our second meeting to continue to discuss the use of drones in local public agencies in Western Washington.
 We met in the Pierce County Administrative Office in Tacoma.
-Thanks Greg Lang from Pierce County for the space for the meeting.
+Thanks Greg from Pierce County for reserving the space for the meeting.

 Attendees: Peter Keum (King Co), Greg Lang (Pierce Co), Joey Bisig (Pierce Co.), Miles Micheletti (WA DNR), Keisha Chinn(WA DOT), Jesse Alton (WA DOT), Fred (WA DOT), Roscoe Ames (WA DOT), Julian Sammons (Skokomish Tribe)